 - Experts continue to conduct more studies about the effect of COVID-19 vaccination on severity of illness from COVID-19, as well as the vaccine’s ability to keep people from spreading the virus that causes COVID-19.

-COVID-19 vaccination will be an important tool to help stop the pandemic
+COVID-19 vaccination is an important tool to help stop the pandemic

-- The combination of getting vaccinated and following CDC’s recommendations to protect yourself and others will offer the best protection from COVID-19.
+- Vaccines will work with your immune system so it will be ready to fight the virus if you are exposed.
+Wearing masks and social distancing only help reduce your chance of being exposed to the virus or spreading it to others.
+The combination of getting vaccinated and following CDC’s recommendations to protect yourself and others will offer the best protection from COVID-19.

 - Stopping a pandemic and increasing the safety of our campus community requires using all the tools we have available.
 As experts learn more about how COVID-19 vaccination may help reduce spread of the disease in communities, CDC will continue to update recommendations

 COVID-19 Vaccine Myths Busted by Idaho State Experts

 Myth: COVID-19 vaccines were developed too fast to be safe.

 Fact: The technology used to develop the new mRNA COVID-19 vaccines isn’t new.
 It was developed in the early 1990s and has been studied and used for other diseases like rabies, Ebola, and Zika.
 It’s also used in cancer research.

 Myth: There weren’t enough clinical trial participants to declare the vaccines safe.